tristan0x/docker-bbp-nix-base/README.md

 ### Makefile environment variables

+Some environment variables can be specified to override location of some executables:

+* `DOCKER`
+* `CURL`
+* `SED`
+* `SHA256SUM`

-You can specify the following environment variables to customize executed commands:
+Additional environment variables can be specified to control behavior:

-* `DOCKER`, path to *docker_ executable. default is "docker"
 * `DBFLAGS`, used to add arguments to *docker build* commands.
-  For instance: `DBFLAGS=--no-cache make base`
+  For instance: `DBFLAGS=--no-cache make build.touchdetector`
-* `DTAG`, used to customize the tag version of Docker images built by the `pkg.<expr>` make targets.

 # LICENSE